jlevy/atom-flowmark/CONTRIBUTING.md

 npm test
 ```

-Tests are partially automated: `npm test` checks code-style and whether Flowmark
+Tests are partially automated: `npm test`
-does things.
+checks code-style and whether Flowmark does things.

-Tests will pass if *something* happened, you still need to manually review the
+Tests will pass if *something* happened.
-changes carefully (`git diff`).
+You still need to manually review the changes carefully (`git diff`)!

 Only change `testdoc.orig.md` or code, but never both at once in a commit.
 This allows careful review of formatting behavior changes.

 ## Developing

-To try out your local changes to Flowmark manually, make sure that your have
+To try out your local changes to Flowmark manually, make sure that your have your local
-your local version of Flowmark in Atom:
+version of Flowmark in Atom:

 ```sh
 # Uninstall if it's installed already.